 - If a headache is unilateral, this is often a good indicator of the side of the lesion.

 - Cerebellar signs do not help to localise the lesion.

 Cerebellar ataxia is described rather more fully elsewhere.
 Space-occupying lesions represent only a small part of the differential diagnosis.

 - Ataxia may present as general clumsiness.

 - Intention tremor is worst at the end of a movement and leads to past-pointing.
-Ask the patient to first touch their nose with the index finger, and then your index finger, held about 50 cm away and back to their nose again.
-A positive sign is when the patient tends to point beyond your finger.
+Ask the patient first to touch their nose with the index finger, and then your index finger, held about 50 cm away and back to their nose again.
+A sign is positive when the patient tends to point beyond your finger.

 - Dysdiadochokinesis is tested by asking the patient to hold up their hands and rapidly pronate and supinate repetitively.
 Ask them to tap the back of their hand as fast as possible.